rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 > The Queensland University of Technology’s Registrar has executively approved your degree and you are now entitled to use the title of "Dr".

-So:
+So, I can now say:

 ![](https://njtierney.updog.co/gifs/njt-dr-nick.gif)

-I can now (finally) say:

-> Yes, I have finished my PhD.

-And I can say to myself:

-> It is finally over.

 Now, for those who are wondering "haven't you already been doing a post doc, why is this only happening now?"